The best early laptop deals for Amazon Prime Day 2024

 That’s why, every year, your team of IndyBest experts is on hand to help you filter through the chaff.
 Our years of experience navigating Amazon’s megasale means we can bring you the very best deals on laptops we’ve tested and can recommend.

-The sale is still weeks away but we’ve already started to round up the best laptop deals to expect this Prime Day, as well as how to access Prime Day deals and the offers you can shop right now.
+The sale is next week but we’ve already started to round up the best laptop deals to expect this Prime Day, as well as how to access Prime Day deals and the offers you can shop right now.

 Read more: Everything you need to know about Prime Day 2024